clux/facemaulers/waterdeep/irae-attack.md

 Mages will defend the city against Demogorgon.
 Demogorgon will smash the mages tower (massive bludgeoning to everyone inside) so the safe with the blade gets to ground level.

 While the battle rages, Irae will swoop in to grab it.
+NB: Don't do this at all costs.
+If they escape with it, she'll definitely stalk them at night.

+If they leave the mages by themselves, they are likely to die alone.
+But they might be able to run away with the blade.

 ## Irae tactics